 But although they may be fewer in number, they command far greater salaries than their counterparts working outside of schools.
-The annual mean wage for 2018 for school social workers was $63,000 per year, or $30.29 per hour, far above the category mean of $49,760.
+The annual mean wage for 2021 for school social workers was $54,880 per year, or $26.39 per hour.

 Geographic location can have a major impact on your expected salary as well.
-The District of Columbia was the top-paying region overall, with an average annual wage of $70,270.
-Connecticut, New Jersey, Rhode Island, and California come in close behind.
+New Jersey was the top-paying region overall, with an average annual wage of $75,410.
+Connecticut, District of Columbia, New York, and California come in close behind.

 BLS also tracks wages for specific metropolitan and non-metropolitan areas.
-Connecticut dominates that list, taking four out of the top five top-paying regions of the country in metropolitan areas, and coming in number two for nonmetropolitan areas.
+California dominates that list, taking four out of the top ten top-paying regions of the country, and Connecticut comes in first for nonmetropolitan areas.